FerrousInk/AX-SYS-Tool/README.md

 - Ethernet Required! (+ Ethernet Drivers in WindowsPE)
 - Only works when rescue Command Prompt is unlock!
 (Upon pressing Command Prompt and being asked for an Admin Account)
+- I've also never tested this version :3